teuzin112/TST-Trie/README.md

 # TST-Trie
 Simple project realized during the discipline Algorithms and Data Structures

-This project implements all basic operations from a Ternary Search Trie.
+This project implements all basic operations from a Ternary Search Tree.

 If you want to learn more about how this type of binary tree works you can check a very good explanation from the website GeeksforGeeks [here](https://www.geeksforgeeks.org/ternary-search-tree/).